leitbogioro/SSR.Go/README.md

-It's an English version of SSR.Go manager（SSR.Go 管理助手）。
+An English version of SSR.Go manager（SSR.Go 管理助手）。
+For more explanation, please access————https://git.io/vdMTQ